-Based on local policy, the DCCF can provide data to NWDAF using the data stored in DRF instead of forwarding the request to NF.
+If a consumer NF makes a request for data via DCCF and that data are already available at the DRF, the DCCF forwards the request to DRF instead of forwarding the request to NF.

 It is possible to use the NRF for discovery of new DCCF and DRF.